werb210/client/replit.md

 ## Overview

-This is a client-side financial application portal that allows end users to submit lending applications through a multi-step form interface.
+This is a client-side financial application portal for Boreal Financial that allows end users to submit lending applications through a multi-step form interface.
 The system is architected as a frontend-only application that communicates with a separate staff backend via secure API calls.

 ## System Architecture